By Euro Weekly News Media • 07 April 2011 • 10:37

 The demarcation line in Denia was drawn up in 1995 and affected many homes closest to the beach in the Las Marines road area, being over 6.5 kilometres in length stretching from the beach to Rio El Moli Racons.
 In the past properties were repossessed without compensation, but now Government compensation is available, and a concession was also made to homeowners whereby they were allowed to keep their properties for thirty years at the discretion of the government, with additional time given if the government deemed appropriate.

 Now however, residents have found that the boundary could be extended.
-According to Sebastian Alcaraz, the vice president of a local Neighborhood Association for Deveses and Denia’s
+According to Sebastian Alcaraz, the vice president of a local Neighborhood Association for Deveses and Denia’s Northern Beaches.
+At a recent meeting with Alicante’s Councillor for Coastlines, Maria Auxiliadora Jordan, she advised him that the Government wants to apply the Coastal Law “more aggressively.”

 “It is the intention to move the boundary line back to the main road so that not only housing on the beach will be affected by the boundary but many more.” said Sr. Alcaraz.
 He went on to point out that “There are about a thousand homeowners facing a situation where their properties will become totally devalued and that cannot be inherited, bought, or used as collateral because they are affected by this law.”